SymGPT: Auditing Smart Contracts via Combining Symbolic Execution with Large Language Models: The Design of

-\italicparagraph{Non-terminal <throw>.} \texttt{<throw>} in line 3 formalizes how to check rules requiring a function to throw or not throw an exception under a specific condition.
-For one such rule, both non-terminal \texttt{<b\_exp>}, representing the condition, and the parameter of utility function \texttt{checkThrow(<fun>, <flag>)} need to be specified.
+\indentitalicparagraph{Non-terminal <throw>.} \texttt{<throw>} in line 3 formalizes how to check rules requiring a function to throw or not throw an exception under a specific condition.
+For one such rule, both non-terminal \texttt{<b\_exp>}, representing the condition, and the parameter of the utility function \texttt{checkThrow(<fun>, <flag>)} need to be specified.

-How to extend non-terminal \texttt{<b\_exp>} is shown in lines 9--17.
-A \texttt{<b\_exp>} in line 9 could be a compound Boolean expression, a Boolean expression that compares two \texttt{<value>}s, or the returns of three utility functions.
-A \texttt{<value>} in line 10 could be \texttt{msg.sender}, a field value of the contract, a parameter, or similar elements.
-Utility function \texttt{getFieldValue()} in line 11 returns the value of a contract field, taking the field name as input.
-Since a field could be a multi-dimensional array or mapping, \texttt{getFieldValue()} takes optional \texttt{<key>} parameters.
+How to extend \texttt{<b\_exp>} is shown in lines 9--16.
+In line 9, a \texttt{<b\_exp>} can be a compound Boolean expression, a comparison between two \texttt{<value>}s, or the returns of three utility functions.
+Line 10 denotes a \texttt{<value>} can represent \texttt{msg.sender}, a contract field's value, or other similar elements.
+Utility function \texttt{getFieldValue()} in line 11 retrieves a contract field’s value, taking the field name and optional \texttt{key}s (for array or mapping) as input.
 ERCs do not impose any requirements on field names but do require the names of certain public functions that return the values of contract fields.
 We consider these functions as anchor functions to identify field names.
-For example, function \texttt{allowance()} in lines 18--20 of Figure~\ref{fig:20-high} is explicitly required by ERC20, and it is the anchor function to identify the contract field that records how many tokens one address allows another to manipulate (\eg, \texttt{\_allowances}).
-Utility function \texttt{getFieldName()} in line 12 takes an anchor function as input and outputs the name of the field accessed by the anchor function.
+For example, function \texttt{isApprovedForAll()} in lines 23--25 of Figure~\ref{fig:721-high} is explicitly required by ERC721, and it is the anchor function to identify the contract field tracking whether one address allows another to manage all its tokens.
+We treat all public, read-only functions required by ERCs as potential anchor functions, and request the LLM to determine any specific anchor function for each rule when it translates the rule into the DSL.
+Utility function \texttt{getField()} in line 12 takes an anchor function as input and outputs the name of the field returned by the anchor function.